terraform-ibm-modules/documentation/docs/merging.md

 # About merging pull requests

 Members of certain teams can merge pull requests in the IBM Cloud Terraform modules project.
-Mergers follow a set of guidelines so that the releases are consistent and release notes are useful.
+Maintainers follow a set of guidelines so that the releases are consistent and release notes are useful.

 ## Who can merge a pull request?